-U.S. generally accepted accounting principles require that the Management's Discussion and Analysis on pages 4 - 10, and the Schedule of Changes in Net Pension Liability and Related Ratios on page 50, the Schedule of Pension Contributions on page 51, the Schedule of OPEB Contributions on page 52, the Schedule of Authority's Share of Net OPEB Liability on page 53, and the notes to Required Supplementary Information on page 54, be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis, the pension and other postemployment benefits trend information, and the notes to the Required Supplemental Information, as listed in the table of contents, be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Supplementary and Other Information
+Other Information

-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
-The Introductory Section, Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the notes to the Schedule of Expenditures of Federal Awards, and the Schedule of Passenger Facility Charge Revenues and Expenditures, as specified in the Passenger Facility Charge Audit Guide for Public Agencies, issued by the Federal Aviation Administration, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the Authority's basic financial statements that collectively comprise the Authority's basic financial statements.
+The Introductory Section is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Supplemental Information as listed in the table of contents and as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the Passenger Facility Charge Audit Guide for Public Agencies, issued by the Federal Aviation Administration, are presented for purposes of additional analysis and are also not a required part of the basic financial statements.

-The Schedule of Expenditures of Federal Awards and the Schedule of Passenger Facility Charge Revenues and Expenditures are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Expenditures of Federal Awards and Schedule of Passenger Facility Charge Revenues and Expenditures are fairly stated in all material respects in relation to the basic financial statements as a whole.
+The Supplemental Information comprised of the Schedule of Expenditures of Federal Awards and the Schedule of Passenger Facility Charge Revenues and Expenditures are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Expenditures of Federal Awards and the Schedule of Passenger Facility Charge Revenues and Expenditures are fairly stated in all material respects in relation to the basic financial statements as a whole.

-The Introductory Section has not been subjected to the auditing procedures applied in the audits of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The Introductory Section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.